Orpowell/Chinese-Spring-NLR-Tree/README.md

 ## Parameters

-The following parameters are required to run XXX:
+The following parameters are required to run NLR Finder:

 ### Required Parameters
 | parameter | description |